-- From midnight until 5 a.m., all gates except the main entrance to campus are closed to vehicular traffic and vehicles admitted to campus during this time must be registered to park on campus or the occupants of the vehicle must be hosted by a member of the University community.
+- From 9:30 p.m. until 6 a.m., all gates except the main entrance to campus are closed to vehicular traffic and vehicles admitted to campus during this time must be registered to park on campus or the occupants of the vehicle must be hosted by a member of the University community.

 - 82 highly visible, blue-light phones are located outdoors all over campus; these phones connect users directly to the University Police.

 - Several areas across campus, including women's locker rooms, are equipped with panic alarm buttons that permit direct, immediate communication with University Police.

 - On-campus escorts are available to all members of the University community 24 hours a day, 365 days a year by calling University Police at 607-777-2393.

 Binghamton uses an alert system (B-Alert) that sends text messages to cell phones.
-To register, login to BUBrain or go to https://www.getrave.com/login/binghamton and click the "Register Now" button.
+To register, login to BUBrain or go to the Binghamton Rave web page and click the "Register Now" button.
 Your username is your current Binghamton University email address.
-This system will only be used for emergency purposes and you will never receive any messages other than official Binghamton University communications.
-Additional information may be found at https://www.binghamton.edu/emergency/emergency-notification/text-alerts.html.
+This system will only be used for emergency purposes, and you will never receive any messages other than official Binghamton University communications.
+Learn more about emergency text and email alerts.

 - Key entrances to the campus, as well as dining facilities, are equipped with electronic message boards that can display emergency messages to students.

 - Messages can also be sent on the student listserv, B-Line, and posted to the University's homepage.

 - The BU-Alert Line at 607-777-7700 is used to communicate emergency messages.